M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Introduction and Related Works

-This paper is organized as follows: Section~\ref{sec:related_wrk} reviews relevant literature.
-The general formulation and optimization of M$^3$RS is given in Section~\ref{sec:m3rs}.
+This paper is organized as follows: The general formulation and optimization of M$^3$RS is given in Section~\ref{sec:m3rs}.
 The results of the synthetic, simulated, and real-world experiments are presented in Section~\ref{sec:exp}.
 Finally, Section~\ref{sec:conc} includes future works and conclusions.